bluzDK/bluzDK-firmware/README.md

 The firmware uses the GNU GCC toolchain for ARM Cortex-M processors, ARM's CMSIS libraries, STM32 standard peripheral libraries and Arduino's implementation of Wiring.

+bluz firmware also uses the latest SDK and SoftDevice from Nordic Semiconductor for the Bluetooth LE stack.

 On the Core: TI's CC3000 host driver libraries,
 On the photon: Broadcom's WICED WiFi SDK.
+On bluz: Nordic Semiconductor SDK v9.0 with s110 SoftDevice v8.0

 ### LICENSE